barrucadu/memo.barrucadu.co.uk/memos/a-new-kind-of-imageboard.markdown

 tags: culture, tech
 date: 2018-05-28
 audience: General
-notice: This is part feature list / part response to Clay Shirky's "A Group Is Its Own Worst Enemy" essay.
-Will I ever implement this and test these ideas out?
-Who knows!
 ---

 I've been using imageboards for a long time, and I accept that they